ysngshn/jax-pallas-benchmark/readme.md

 We see that the new configuration achieves better performance on my computer, especially in the compiled case.

 This observation, as well as optimal configurations, will most likely depend on the specific hardware being used.
-I am no hardware expert, and I would appreciate it if you have any guides or heuristics on how to choose the grid/block size ;)
+Would an optimal configuration completely bridge the gap between the jitted naive version and the Pallas one?
+I have no idea.
+I am also not a hardware expert, and I would appreciate it if you have any guides or heuristics on how to choose the grid/block size ;)

 ## References:
--

 - [Official JAX Pallas doc](https://docs.jax.dev/en/latest/pallas/index.html)
 - [Triton project](https://github.com/triton-lang/triton)
 - [IndRNN model](https://arxiv.org/abs/1803.04831) and [its official PyTorch implementation](https://github.com/Sunnydreamrain/IndRNN_pytorch).